A Decade with Premier Mark Rutte Posted by Karoly Molina on Oct 14, 2020 in Uncategorized

 Mark Rutte is one of seven children.
 His father, Izaak Rutte worked for a trade company in Indonesia.
 During WWII, Izaak and his first wife, Petronella Hermanna Dilling, were prisoners of war in modern-day Jakarta.
 Petronella did not survive the camp, but Izaak did.
 Later on, he married his deceased wife’s sister Mieke Dilling and had 4 children including Mark Rutte, in addition to the 3 Izaak had with Petronella.

 After finishing high school, Mark Rutte started his studies at a conservatorium to study piano, however, he changed his mind and went to study geschiedenis or history at the University of Leiden.
-After finishing his PhD, he began working for Unilever.
+After finishing his Masters, he began working for Unilever.
 Since his time at university, Rutte was part of the liberal youth political organization JOVD, and later on became an official lid or member of his current political party VVD.
 In 2002, Rutte became staatsecretaris van Sociale Zaken en Werkgelengenheid, and proceeded to move around several positions until becoming lijsttrekker or lead candidate for the VVD.

 Rutte has been Minister President for three election cycles; these are commonly referred to as Rutte 1, Rutte 2, and Rutte 3.
 Winning the most votes, however, does not mean that the VVD or the Volkspartij voor Vrijheid en Democratie, has a majority in either kamer.
 Because the Netherlands has several parties, each cycle, they’ve had to create a coalition or coalitie with other parties.
 Mark Rutte is the first liberal prime minister since 1918; the conservative political parties PvdA and CDA had been on the lead since.